Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/README.md

    }
    ```
 4. Navigate to where you cloned the GitHub repository and go to **Settings** > **Secrets and variables** > **Actions** > **New repository secret**.
-5. Create a new secret called `AZURE_CREDENTIALS` with the JSON information in step 3 (in JSON format).
+5. Create a new secret called `AZURE_CREDENTIALS` with the JSON information in step 3 (in JSON format) and press *Add Secret*.

-#### Modify/Parametrize the gitHub Action
-The [LZA Deployment Github Action](../../../.github/workflows/lza-deployment.yml) can be triggered manually, or automatically When a pull request is issued for the main branch.
-There are two importan environment variables
-- `LOCATION`: Default value is `northeurope`, but you may wish to change it to deploy in a region of your choice
-- `ENABLE_TEARDOWN`: Default value is `true`, which means that the deployment will be cleaned up at the end (after manual approval or after 120 minutes have expired).
-If you wish not to clean up automatically the resources you need to change that value to `false`.
+6. On the same screen ( **Settings** > **Secrets and variables** > **Actions** ), we need to add two repository variables.
+Click on the Tab Page titled **Variables**, and then click on **New repository variable**
+   1. Add the first variable named `LOCATION` and enter as value, a valid Azure datacenter location (i.e. northeurope).
+This will be the region where all of your resources will be deployed.
+   2. Add the second variable named `ENABLE_TEARDOWN` typed as a boolean.
+If you wish the environment to be cleaned up after some manual approval, or after 120 minutes, then set this variable to `true`.
+If you don't want automatic clean up of the deployed resources, set this variable to `false`.
+You need also to update the `CODEOWNERS` file, whith the right GitHub handles.

 ### End-to-End Deployment with Sample Application